Royce White: University of Minnesota

+White left the University of Minnesota in February 2010.
+White achieved better than a 3.0 grade point average in his first semester at Minnesota.

-Iowa State
+Iowa State University

 Because White did not officially depart Minnesota until the middle of his second semester, he was academically ineligible to receive a scholarship from any Division I school in 2010.
-The National Collegiate Athletic Association (NCAA) usually requires a two semester residency for transfers.
 He transferred to Iowa State prior to using any of his athletic eligibility at Minnesota and applied to the NCAA for a waiver to be eligible to play during the 2010–11 NCAA Division I men's basketball season, but the NCAA denied his waiver.
-Iowa State appealed the decision, but their appeal was denied.

-At Iowa State, White joined a team that included several transfer students.
-He was voted as the 2011–12 Big 12 Preseason Newcomer of the Year and then won the first Phillips 66 Big 12 Rookie of the Week award of the season following his November 12 double-double debut performance against Lehigh with 25 points and 11 rebounds.
-White had a double-double in his second career game as well three nights later against Drake with 21 points and 14 rebounds.
-Then on November 25 against Providence, he recorded 16 rebounds.
-On December 3, against 15th-ranked Michigan, he recorded a double-double with 22 points and 13 rebounds, as well as 4 steals.